Valerie Azlynn

-Valerie Azlynn (born November 25, 1980) is an American actress.
+Valerie Azlynn (born Valerie Asselin; November 25, 1980) is an American actress.
 She has appeared in several television shows and movies, notably starring in the TV comedy Sullivan & Son.

 Early life

 Azlynn was born Valerie Asselin and raised in New London, Connecticut.
 She attended The Williams School and Waterford High School, and had open-heart surgery to repair an atrial septal defect at age 13.

 On March 4, 1993, Azlynn's successful open heart surgery was performed, and it changed her life and her appearance forever.
 She started working with the Mended Little Hearts non-profit as their national spokesperson in 2013, where she works to help kids who had open heart surgery get beyond the stigma that comes from the unsightly scars.

 Valerie moved to New York City after high school at the age of 17.
 She studied acting for two years at the New York Conservatory for Dramatic Arts (formerly the School for Film and Television).